Watch the little things; a small leak will sink a great ship.Benjamin Franklin

 “Watch the little things; a small leak will sink a great ship,” said Benjamin Franklin.
 And a small oversight will sink a great shipbuilding project, one might add.

 Building a product as complex as a ship, with its hundreds of thousands of parts, and its constellation of OEMs, design offices, suppliers and subcontractors is a challenging endeavor indeed.
 It takes an average of two years to build an offshore support vessel, and five to seven years to build an aircraft carrier.
-In comparison, it takes less than 3 months to build a Boeing 777 and 17 to 18 hours to make a Toyota.
+In comparison, building a Boeing 777 takes less than 3 months and a Toyota 17 to 18 hours.
 In addition, no two ships are ever the same.
 Even sister ships have differences, and these differences in design mean that each shipbuilding project is unique.

 Costing: dilemma vs reality